Powering the Next Energy-Saving Idea

 Seal doors and windows with caulk, weather stripping and plastic film.
 An investment of $50 in weatherproofing supplies can reduce heating costs by two to three times that much.
 Don’t forget the basement windows!

-Add foam gaskets behind all outlet covers and switch plates, and use safety plugs in all unused outlets.
-These are prime places for outside air to leak into your home.
-Be sure to shut off power at the fuse box or circuit panel first.
+Add foam gaskets behind all outlet covers and switch plates.
+Use safety plugs in all unused outlets.
+These are prime places for outside air to leaks into your home.
+Be safe, remember to turn off circuit breakers before removing switch plate and outlet covers.

 Check the exterior of your home for air leaks, especially around openings for water spigots, air conditioner hoses, dryer vents and gas pipes.
 Use caulk or expanding foam to seal spaces.

 Seal the edges of unused doors and windows with rope caulk.
-Don’t seal them shut permanently – you might need quick ventilation or escape during an emergency.
+Don’t permanently seal them shut; you might need quick ventilation or escape during an emergency.

 Choose the right kind of caulk for the job.
 Use latex or acrylic caulk inside – it’s easy to clean and more forgiving if you’re a beginner.
 Silicone caulk is great for outside use because it lasts longer and seals virtually any type of surface.

 Don’t forget to weatherproof the attic access.
 Secure batt insulation to the back of the hatch or door and use weather stripping to seal the opening.